richawo/richawo/README.md

 * `LLM Translator`: Translate Markdown files from one language to another using OpenAI's API while retaining original formatting.
 * `Framer Motion Cheatsheet`: A Framer Motion cheatsheet built in React, NextJs and Tailwind.

+I'm also contributing to several open-source AI projects.

 ---

 ### 💭 Current interests: